 - Additionally, ask about taking medications while traveling, as well as the proper way to carry them.

 - Ask your pharmacist to help you prepare a small first aid kit and learn about what to do if you become ill during your trip.
 For example, some medications should not be taken if you have diarrhea, vomiting or dehydration.

 - If you are taking insulin or medications that can cause low blood sugar, get glucose tablets or sugar packets to correct the situation if it arises.
 Make sure you have them with you at all times.

-Once you've arrived at your destination, make sure to store your medications and the necessary material to monitor your blood glucose at the recommended temperatures.
-Most blood glucose meters cannot be exposed to extreme temperatures.
-It is generally recommended to store it and test strips away from light and humidity between 15 and 35°C (this may vary depending on the blood glucose meter).
+Once you arrive at your destination, be sure to keep your medications and blood glucose equipment at the recommended temperatures.
+Most blood glucose meters do not tolerate extreme temperatures.
+In general, it is recommended that you keep them and the strips away from light and moisture at 15-35°C (this may vary depending on the meter).

 The same is true for medications.
 Most of them can be stored between 15 and 30°C unless indicated otherwise.
 Additionally, insulin can be stored for up to 30 days without refrigeration if stored at 15-30°C. Other injectable medications given for diabetes require certain precautions for proper storage.
 For the time of travel, and once you arrive at your destination, it may be a good idea to store insulin in an insulated (or thermal) bag.
 When making hotel reservations, make sure you have access to a refrigerator if necessary.

 It is normal for your diet to change when you travel.
 However, it is important to test your blood glucose more frequently to keep track.
 Try to maintain a consistent meal schedule and make healthy food choices.
 That said, people often walk more while traveling and mealtimes may vary.
 Make sure you have glucose tablets on hand to correct potential hypoglycemia and a snack to take with you if you need it.